BrunoBReis/git-study/lessons/commands.md

 + `git restore --source=hexadecimal_code file_name`

-    + Restore the version hexadecimal commit version in the file_name (you can use . for all files commited in this commit)
+    + Restore the version hexadecimal commit version in the file_name (you can use . for all files commited in this commit).

 + `git checkout -b branch_name`

-    + Creates a new branch
+    + Creates a new branch and switch it.

 + `git switch branch_name`

-    + Switch between branches
+    + Switch between branches.

++ `git branch branch_name`

+    + Creates a branch but don't switch.